 Most people do not think of tooth decay as a disease, however, pediatricians say it is the most common childhood disease.
 Nearly one-fifth of all children between the ages of 2 and 4 have at least one cavity.
 By age 17, nearly 80 percent of all people have at least one cavity, and by the age of 45, nearly two-thirds of all adults will have lost at least one tooth to decay.

 If you are suffering from chronic bad breath and cannot identify the underlying cause, one likely culprit is undiagnosed tooth decay.
 Most people don't recognize the symptoms of tooth decay unless it is so severe the tooth's nerve is affected and results in a toothache, or a dentist detects it during an exam.

 In its very earliest stages, tooth decay may be treated through the use of a fluoride product.
 While this doesn't actually reverse tooth decay, it can protect teeth against further enamel erosion.
-More advanced stages of tooth decay will require your dentist to repair the cavity that has formed in your tooth.
-Your dentist will remove the decayed area of the tooth and then restore the affected tooth to its original shape and function through the use of a filling material.
-If the decayed tooth is so damaged that it cannot be saved, your dentist may need to replace it with a man-made tooth called a crown.
+More advanced stages of tooth decay require dentists to repair cavities in the teeth.
+The dentist removes the decayed area of the tooth and then restores the affected tooth to its original shape and function through the use of a filling material.
+If the decayed tooth is so damaged it cannot be saved, the dentist may need to replace it with a manmade tooth called a crown.

 Bad breath due to tooth decay can be prevented with proper oral hygiene.
 Dentists recommend brushing your teeth after every meal and flossing twice a day.
-While most people are consistent about brushing their teeth in the morning and before they sleep, they are not in the habit of brushing their teeth after every meal which dentists say is the most effective deterrent for tooth decay.
-Brushing your teeth after every meal is the most useful method for keeping your dental enamel in shape and your breath smelling fresh.
+Most people are consistent about brushing their teeth in the morning and before they sleep.
+Many neglect brushing their teeth after every meal, which dentists say is the most effective deterrent for tooth decay.
+Brushing your teeth after every meal is the most useful method for keeping dental enamel in shape and your breath smelling fresh.
 Electric toothbrushes and waterpiks can make brushing and flossing processes more efficient.